Explaining an unexplained infertility

 Fertility medications

-Drugs like clomiphene citrate (Clomid) or letrozole (Femara) can be prescribed to stimulate ovulation in women who have irregular or absent ovulation.
+Drugs like clomiphene citrate (Clomid) or letrozole (Femara) are often prescribed to stimulate ovulation In women who have irregular or absent ovulation.
 These medications work by inducing the release of hormones that stimulate the ovaries to produce one or more mature eggs.

 Intrauterine insemination (IUI)

-In this procedure, specially prepared sperm is inserted directly into the woman’s uterus around the time of ovulation.
-IUI can be performed with or without fertility medications, and it helps increase the chances of conception by placing sperm closer to the egg, bypassing potential issues in the cervical mucus or sperm transportation.
+Specially prepared sperm is inserted directly into the woman’s uterus around the time of ovulation.
+IUI can be performed with or without fertility medications.
+It helps increase the chances of conception by placing sperm closer to the egg, bypassing potential issues in the cervical mucus or sperm transportation.

 In vitro fertilization (IVF)